hpe-dev-incubator/hpe-dev-portal/content/blog/understanding-hpe-greenlake-identity-access-management.md

 Each department has their own separate user group, e.g. Department F users.
 Users from the various departments are added to the appropriate user groups.

-A space '**Main Space**' is created within the IAM Service of this tenant and resources are added.
+A space '**Main Space**' is created within the IAM service of this tenant and resources are added.
 In this case, the resource for the billing account HP-APJ-DMO-JPN-99920 and also the resource for the HPE GreenLake for ML Ops are added.
 Finally, the user groups are assigned to the space with the appropriate roles.

 # Conclusion